 You’ll follow this introductory module right at the start of your course.
 It is designed to develop your study skills so that you can work effectively at University.
 The module will also introduce you to first year undergraduate laboratory chemistry.
 You’ll spend around four hours in your first week in practical sessions studying this module.

-You’ll be introduced to the physiology and pharmacology of the central nervous, cardiovascular, respiratory and urinary systems in man, including aspects of drug action.
+You’ll be introduced to the physiology of the central nervous, cardiovascular, respiratory and urinary systems in man, including aspects of drug action.
 Activities will consist of lectures and associated background reading.

 Core Laboratory Work